vonpupp/trains-problem/trains/README.md

 - I used the Queue and heapq modules.
 I don't think this break the rules since is part of the standard python library.
 By external libs I understand pip libs.
-  I priorized readability over efficiency since time/efficiency is not a constraint of the problem.
+  I prioritized readability over efficiency since time/efficiency is not a constraint of the problem.
 Performance improvements can be done to this code.
 - Since the graph has loops to implement the last type of feature the algorithm could enter a loop as in fact happens when not limited to a